senatc/DFScriptor/Readme.txt

    2.14.
 ADD/SUBTRACT commands were implemented.
    2.15.
 INDICATE command implemented for the pre-defined indicators FOUND|SEQEOF|SEQEOL|ERR 2.16.
-IF/ELSE commands improved to support blocks, cascade IF/ELSE and constructions like "ELSE IF"
+IF/ELSE commands improved to support blocks, cascade IF/ELSE and constructions like "ELSE IF" 2.17.
+CMDLINE command added to allow pass parameters into the Main Script.

 3. Samples